 3.)
 One point is deducted for every missed free throw shot.

 Notoriously lousy free throw shooters such as Wilt Chamberlain and Shaquille O’Neal wouldn’t be the legends that they are today if the NBA had this rule in place during their active playing careers.
 Players like the Charlotte Hornets’ Bismack Biyombo, who has a 55.2% free-throw shooting average would never have been drafted.
 NBA teams will require at least a 70% free throw shooting average for prospective draftees, especially for big men.

-A team that’s trailing by 20 or more points in the fourth quarter can win without taking a single shot as all they would have to do is foul the worst free throw shooter from the opposing team whenever he attempts a bucket.
+A team that’s trailing by 20 or more points in the fourth quarter can win without taking a single shot.
+All they have to do is foul the worst free-throw shooter from the opposing team whenever he attempts a bucket.
 As a result, matches will last indefinitely and conclude without much action.
 Game attendance and TV viewership will drop significantly.

 4.)
 Any field goal made in the last three seconds of a game is given eight points.